axem-solutions/dem/docs/commands.md

 ![Dev Env Settings Window](wp-content/dev_env_settings_window.png)

+There are two options to add new tools to the Development Environment:

+1. **Add Tool Images by name**: You can add tool images by typing their name in the input field.
+The format should be the same as one would use with the `docker pull` command ({registry}/{image}:{tag}).
+2. **Add Tool Images by selecting**: You can select the tool images from the tool image selector table.
+This table contains all the available tool images from the registries that are added to DEM.
-The table on the left shows the available tool images.
-Select the ones you want to use in the Development Environment.
-You can navigate with the :material-arrow-up: and :material-arrow-down: or
-:material-alpha-k: and :material-alpha-j: keys.
-Filter the tools by typing in the search bar.
+You can navigate with the :material-arrow-up: and :material-arrow-down: or :material-alpha-k: and :material-alpha-j: keys.
+The table can be filtered by typing in the search bar.

 On the right side, you can see the tool images that are selected.

 When the Dev Env is ready, click or press :material-keyboard-return: on the `Save` button.